-A CAUTION Check all engine to transom mounting bolts and torque to 55 ft lbs after the first 10 hours of use and every 30 hours thereafter.
+Check all engine to transom mounting bolts and torque to engine manufacturer specifications after the first 10 hours of use and every 30 hours thereafter.
 Failure to do so could lead to transom and engine damage.

-A CAUTION See your authorized marine dealer for specific information concerning maintenance of engine connections.
+CAUTION See your authorized marine dealer for specific information concerning maintenance of engine connections.